Wildfire Solution

 Big power in a compact design that can quickly navigate small pathways to reach backyard pools.
 See the depiction below comparing a PTU (Pool Throwing Unit) to a typical single person hand line.

-Visit our California Wildfires page to see how variations of this amazing concept would’ve applied to past wildfires to save a lot of homes.
+Visit our California Wildfires page to see how variations of this concept would’ve applied to past wildfires to save so many homes.

 Planes performed drops while Fire Engines were on the scene but they were unable to prevent this destruction.
 The news reporter in the video even comments on the long turn time of the planes.
 The water was already there!